enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 * `timeout`: How long should `kube-apiserver` wait for kms-plugin to respond before returning an error (default is 3 seconds).

-KMS v2 does not support the `cachesize` parameter.
+KMS v2 does not support the `cachesize` property.
 All data encryption keys (DEKs) will be cached in the clear once the server has unwrapped them via a call to the KMS.
 Once cached, DEKs can be used to perform decryption indefinitely without making a call to the KMS.